-5. Monitoring, sampling and analysis
+6. Monitoring, sampling and analysis

-If a GTP certified operator (or certified against the EFISC-GTP Code 4.0, scope G and F), has information that a certain country has a lower or a higher risk than the one indicated in the table in Annex 2, he must inform EFISC-GTP management supporting its statement by relevant data and any additional information available.
+If EFISC-GTP companies (code 4.0) certified for the scope D, G and F, have information that a certain country has a lower or a higher risk than the one indicated in the table in Annex 2, he must inform EFISC-GTP management supporting its statement by relevant data and any additional information available.
 It is the responsibility of the operator to apply the relevant addition controls that he might deem necessary.